Displaced Persons Act: Resettlement of Displaced Persons under the Act

 The first DPs brought to the US under the Act arrived in New York City on October 30, 1948, crossing from Bremerhaven, Germany on the Army transport ship General Black.
 The ship carried 813 displaced persons from eleven nations, including 388 Poles, 168 Lithuanians, 53 Czechoslovaks, 32 Latvians, 17 Ukrainians and 6 Hungarians.
 Also among the 813 were 83 individuals listed as “stateless”.
 Two hundred and eighteen of the DPs were destined for new homes in New York City.
 The rest began the next leg of their journey to sponsors and new lives across 27 states.
 The task of finding sponsors, i.e. individuals or organizations providing assurances of a job and a home for each DP or family, fell predominantly to religious organizations.
 Of the 813 refugees disembarking from the ship 491 were sponsored through Catholic agencies, 161 by Jewish organizations and 68 by Protestant groups.
 The low number of Protestants reflected the sluggish start of their resettlement efforts, but the interdenominational Church World Service that led the Protestant endeavor soon gained its footing and the cooperation of the 26 member denominations.

 As of the cut-off date of June 30, 1952 specified by the 1950 amendment to the Act, a total of 393,542 DPs had been admitted for resettlement in the US, the greatest number of any of the 113 countries in which DPs were resettled.
 Of this final total 47% were Catholic, 35% Protestant or Greek Orthodox and 16% Jewish.
-(Additional Jewish DPs were admitted under the Truman Directive of 1945.)
+(Additional Jewish DPs were previously admitted under the Truman Directive of 1945.)
 The displaced persons' countries of birth were as follows: Poland 34%, Germany 15%, Latvia 9.3%, USSR 8.7%, Yugoslavia 7.9%, Lithuania 6.4%, Hungary 4%, Czechoslovakia 2.7%, Estonia 2.6%, Greece 2.5%, Romania 2.5%, Austria 2.1% and others 2.3%.